Best monitor for photo editing (June 2023): top screens for photography

 Do I need a 4K monitor for photo editing?

-You don't necessarily need a 4K monitor for basic photo editing, but if you're a professional photographer or creative, it's the ideal resolution.
+You don't necessarily need the best 4K monitor for basic photo editing, but if you're a professional photographer or creative, it's the ideal resolution.
 A 4K photo editing monitor offers a lot more clarity over standard 1080p monitors.
 This gives you even more control over the finer details of each image you edit, producing outstanding results.

-For photo editing, 8K monitors are even better, with even more details displayed.
+For photo editing, the best 5K and 8K monitors are even better, with even more details displayed.
 However, they've yet to go truly mainstream, so even if you edit images on an 8K monitor, others may not appreciate your work (until they get a similarly specced screen, at least).
+Opt for 4K if it's within budget.

-Should I choose sRGB or DCI-P3?
+Should I choose sRGB or DCI-P3 or Adobe RGB?

-If you’re buying a monitor for photo editing, a video editing monitor, or a monitor for graphic design, you may have come across sRGB and DCI-P3 color spaces.
-These are important, as it tells you how much of the color spectrum is represented on the screen - and ideally, you’ll want what you see while working to be as accurate to the finished product as possible.
+If you’re in the market for a graphic design or photo editing monitor, you may have come across sRGB, Adobe RGB, and DCI-P3 color spaces.
+These are important, as it tells you how much of the spectrum is represented on the screen - and ideally, you’ll want what you see while working to be as accurate to the finished product as possible.
+Effectively, it’ll look the same on your screen as it does when, say, that asset is exported or sent to print.

 What's the difference between OLED and QLED?